bufbuild-ru/docs/docs/protovalidate/schemas/predefined-rules/index.md

 ### Create a rule file

 First, create a separate `.proto` file for predefined rules.
-It's not required, but separating services, messages, and extensions is good practice.For the example above, create a `predefined_string_rules.proto` file to store all of your predefined `string` rules:
+It's not required, but separating services, messages, and extensions is good practice.

+For the example above, create a `predefined_string_rules.proto` file to store all of your predefined `string` rules:

 ::: info predefined_string_rules.proto